OUR MISSION

 At SLP, we believe children and teens have powerful solutions to the complex problems facing our country.

-We help schools and community organizations create opportunities for youth to become active citizens in their schools and communities.
+We help schools and community organizations create opportunities for youth in grades K-12 to become active citizens in their schools and communities.

 Through our school day and after-school programs, young people become agents of change, learning through the process that civic engagement is essential to an effective and equitable democracy.

-We support education that provides opportunities for young people of all ages to think critically about the world, engage in service learning, and help make public policy.
+We support education that provides opportunities for young people of all ages to think critically about the world, engage in action civics and help make public policy.

 The result is a culture in which youth believe civic participation is not only a right but a critical responsibility.

-Since 2011, using our proven effective model of service learning, we have helped hundreds of elementary, middle, and high school students become leaders in their schools and agents of change in their communities.
+Since 2011, using our proven effective model of action civics, we have helped thousands of elementary, middle, and high school students become leaders in their schools and agents of change in their communities.
 Participants identify a school or community concern, become experts through intensive research, develop an alternative solution, and implement their plan to raise public awareness and advocate for change.

-Every project is completely student-driven.
+Every project is completely youth-led.
 Every solution has a real and meaningful impact.

-Inspired by the results of our programs, the New York City Department of Education (DOE) and the New York City Department of Youth and Community Development (DYCD) have used SLP as a consultant to train teachers and staff on how to implement our model of civic engagement.
+Inspired by the results of our programs, the NYC’s Mayor’s Office (NYC Service), Department of Education (DOE), and Department of Youth and Community Development (DYCD) have partnered with us to train teachers and staff on how to implement the SLP method of action civics.